nikikana/freebassel.org/_posts/2017-01-30-us-exclusion-statement.md

 The executive order would prevent Bassel Khartabil from traveling to the United States to continue this vital work, and needlessly places him in further danger.
 It would be a loss to the academic and scientific communities of the United States were Khartabil to forfeit his position at MIT and continue his research in a friendlier jurisdiction.

 Few of the millions of victims of oppressive regimes in the Middle East and elsewhere are backed as invididuals by global movements like the #FREEBASSEL campaign.
-These people include Khartabil's family, friends, and colleagues in Syria, similar human rights activists around the world, and all people struggling to escape oppression and terror.
+These people include Bassel Khartabil's family, friends, and colleagues in Syria, similar human rights activists around the world, and all people struggling to escape oppression and terror.

 In support of a free Bassel Khartabil and in solidarity with these millions, the #FREEBASSEL campaign denounces the U.S. executive order on the seven-nation ban and refugee suspension, and urges support for all legal efforts to permanently and completely overturn the order, including those of the American Civil Liberties Union.

 ## Resources

-* The [#FREEBASSEL](http://freebassel.org) movement.
+* The [#FREEBASSEL](http://freebassel.org) campaign.
 Take action to free Bassel Khartabil!
 * [American Civil Liberties Union delivers stinging rebuke to U.S. executive order](https://www.aclu.org/blog/speak-freely/president-trumps-first-week-aclu-hands-him-first-stinging-rebuke)
 * [MIT Media Lab offers research position to Bassel Khartabil](https://news.mit.edu/2015/mit-media-lab-offers-research-position-bassel-khartabil-1022)
 * [#NEWPALMYRA](http://www.newpalmyra.org/), home of 3-D reconstruction project founded by Khartabil